rsnpj/notes-site/notes/Year_3/Codes_and_Cryptography/Data_Compression/Context-Based_Compression.md

 3. Higher bound $H^* = 111111$.

 We need to look at the zero-th order context.
-This time, “t” has already appeared, and is assigned the interval $[0, 1/9 )$.
+This time, `t` has already appeared, and is assigned the interval $[0, 1/9 )$.
 We then have

 $$